Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 Back to RO-Crates.

-RO-Crates are self-documenting and can ship with a HTML file that allows a consumer of the crated data to see whatever documentation the crate authors have added.
+RO-Crates are self-documenting and can ship with an HTML file that allows a consumer of the crated data to see whatever documentation the crate authors have added.